Downtown Small Business Relief Fund

 Application and Review

-Round 1 will ask for basic information about the business and will be reviewed by a financial professional.
-All businesses who meet the requirements of the first round will pass to the second round.
-Round 1 applications are now open and close September 18, 2020.
+Round 1 asked for basic information about the business and was reviewed by a financial professional.
+All businesses who meet the requirements of the first round passed to the second round.
+Round 1 applications are now closed.

-Round 2 will ask more detailed questions about how the applicant has responded to current economic challenges, and will also ask about business plans for the future.
-This round will be reviewed by an independent jury.
+Round 2 asked more detailed questions about how the applicant has responded to current economic challenges and asked about business plans for the future.
+This round was reviewed by an independent jury.
 Interviews may be requested by jury or applicant for clarification if needed.

 - September 10: Round 1 application opens